faizalkhan98/LumiaSend/README.md

 ### 1. For the Phone
 * Download the `.appx` from the [Releases](https://github.com/faizalkhan98/LumiaSend/releases) section.
-* Sideload it using Windows Phone Internals or the WP SDK deployment tool.
+* Sideload it to your phone.

 ### 2. For the PC
 * Go to the `PC_Receiver` folder.